UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 By

-Updated March 29th, 2026
+Updated June 9th, 2026

 Key Takeaways

-What Is an Electricity Facts Label?
+What Is An Electricity Facts Label (EFL)?

 Illustration of a woman pointing to an Electricity Facts Label chart comparing costs by usage.